UNIVERSITY

 What Is XRP?

-One of the largest cryptocurrencies by market cap, XRP is used by financial institutions, corporations, and end users across the globe for fast payments.
-Read on to learn more about this altcoin.
+One of the largest cryptocurrencies by market capitalisation, XRP is used by financial institutions, corporations, and end users across the globe for fast payments.
+Learn more about this altcoin.

 A Brief History of XRP